John McTiernan's unrealized projects: The Booster

 In August 2002, McTiernan was in talks to direct the film adaptation of the late Eugene Izzi's novel The Booster with Sheldon Turner writing the script for Intermedia Films and Mark Johnson's production company.
+The following month, Vin Diesel and Morgan Freeman were touted as possible stars.

-Murder In Canton
+Judge Dee

 In 2003, McTiernan was attached to direct the $45 million action-adventure Murder In Canton, adapted from the Judge Dee mystery novel of the same name, which was being produced with financial backing from TF1.
 Production was scheduled to start by the end of the year in New Zealand and China.
+At the 2004 Cannes Film Festival, a promotional poster for the film—bearing the title Judge Dee—was on display.
+McTiernan was to shoot the film at Hengdian World Studios.
+Producer Peter Loehr told Shanghai-based newspaper Jiefang Daily that his criteria to whoever would play Judge Dee was that they had to be young, of Chinese ethnicity, and have the ability to speak fluent English.
+It was said that preliminary filming did begin but that, after a while, they concluded it wouldn't amount to anything.
+Production was then halted with the plan to restart it at a later date; which ultimately was not met.

 Crash Bandits

 In 2005, McTiernan had been preparing to direct the action adventure script Crash Bandits through Bauer-Martinez Studios, with Hayden Christensen set to star.
-Production was initially set to commence on February 15 in Thailand, though this would be delayed.
+Production was initially set to commence on February 15, 2006 in Thailand, though this would be delayed.
 McTiernan described the project as "A delightful story about two guys who make money by finding old crashed World War II planes in various end-of-the-way places."
+A breach-of-contract suit was filed by Bauer-Martinez who demanded that McTiernan return his fee and damages of $2 million for failing to disclose his involvement in the Anthony Pellicano court case.
 He was still attached to film Crash Bandits prior to serving time in prison, but as of April 2013, he was no longer involved.